Business Licensing & Zoning

-***It is recommended that you consult with an Attorney and Accountant to ensure you fully understand the liability and implications of the legal business structure chosen.***
+***It is recommended that you consult with an Attorney and Accountant to ensure you fully understand the liability and implications.***

 Cities and counties have a detailed set of zoning requirements in place which determine appropriate locations for different business types.
 Before deciding upon a property location, it’s best to determine if the zoning of that property is appropriate for your business.